 Step 3: Notify the authorities

 If you still aren’t sure whether they’re a squatter or a trespasser, the police should be able to determine your next steps by informing you whether it’s a civil or a criminal matter.
-Because trespassing is considered a criminal issue, authorities will remove the trespassers from the property once notified.
-You won’t need to handle this situation like a tenant eviction, but rather a breaking and entering situation.
+Because trespassing is considered a criminal offense, authorities will remove the trespassers from the property once notified.
+You won’t need to handle this situation like a tenant eviction, but rather as a breaking and entering situation.

-Step 4: Legal process
+Step 4: Begin the legal process

 If it’s determined to be a civil matter (meaning the intruder is considered a squatter), you will need to document all communication with the unauthorized tenant.
 The next step is to file a civil lawsuit for their illegal use of your property.
 Before you do so, check your local laws to determine the proper court to file your lawsuit with, as well as what you need to present to the court.
 You will then be asked to attend an eviction court hearing to proceed with the eviction.
+If the situation is complex, consult a landlord-tenant attorney to ensure you’re following the law and protecting your rights.

-Step 5: Formal eviction
+Step 5: Start a formal eviction

-Step 6: Small claims lawsuit (optional)
+Step 6: Initiate a small claims lawsuit

 If your property was damaged during the squatter’s time there, you may have a case for small claims court.
 This is entirely optional, but if you are interested in recouping property damage and lost earnings from lack of rent payments (from being unable to legally rent the property while it was being occupied by an unauthorized tenant), then you can file a small claims lawsuit.